How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Evaluation Framework

-\textbf{Behavior Summary and Clustering.} Based on each extracted code context, we prompt the LLM to generate a structured behavioral summary that captures (i) the triggering condition/entry point, (ii) the main malicious actions (e.g., collection, execution, exfiltration), and (iii) the key targets or artifacts involved (e.g., tokens, environment variables, files, network endpoints).
-This produces 5,699 summaries corresponding to the unique contexts and provides a normalized semantic representation for downstream clustering.
-We then perform semantic clustering over the summaries.
+\textbf{Behavior Summary and Clustering.} From each extracted code context, we prompt the LLM to generate a structured behavioral summary that captures (i) the triggering condition/entry point, (ii) the main malicious actions (e.g., collection, execution, exfiltration), and (iii) the key targets or artifacts involved (e.g., tokens, environment variables, files, network endpoints), yielding 5,699 summaries, one per unique context.
 We encode each summary using Sentence-BERT (all-mpnet-base-v2)~\cite{reimers2019sentence}, apply UMAP for dimensionality reduction, and cluster the embeddings using K-Means~\cite{mcqueen1967some}.
 To determine the number of clusters, we sweep $K$ over a candidate range and select the value that jointly optimizes clustering quality (e.g., silhouette score) and stability across random seeds, while yielding semantically coherent and interpretable groups upon manual inspection.
-Three domain experts (the same annotators as in Section~\ref{sec:dataset}) independently reviewed the resulting clusters against the original code contexts.
-Each expert assigned a descriptive label to each cluster and proposed merges for functionally overlapping groups.
+Three domain experts (the same annotators as in Section~\ref{sec:dataset}) independently reviewed the clusters against the original code contexts, assigned a label to each cluster, and proposed merges for functionally overlapping groups.
 Initial pairwise label agreement reached 84.2\%, after which the experts resolved disagreements through discussion.
-This process produces a final set of 11 malicious behavior categories, including data exfiltration, arbitrary command execution, credential theft, environment reconnaissance, and persistence installation.
+Eleven categories survive this consolidation, so their number comes from the data rather than from a taxonomy fixed in advance.
+The resulting behaviors include data exfiltration, arbitrary command execution, credential theft, environment reconnaissance, and persistence installation.

+\textbf{Context Extraction Validation.} To evaluate the accuracy of our LLM-based code context extraction, we randomly sample 500 extracted contexts and have three security experts independently verify whether each context correctly captures the complete malicious code segment with its surrounding dependencies.
+A context is marked as correct only when at least two experts agree.
+The validation achieves 97.2\% accuracy (486/500 correct) with a 97.4\% consensus rate among experts, confirming the reliability of our extraction approach.

+\textbf{Behavior Summary Validation.} To evaluate the accuracy of LLM-generated behavior summaries, we randomly sample 500 summaries and have three security experts independently verify whether each summary correctly describes the malicious behavior.
+A summary is marked as correct when at least two experts agree.
+The validation achieves 97.0\% accuracy (485/500 correct) with 97.6\% consensus rate and Fleiss' Kappa of 0.74, indicating substantial inter-rater agreement.
+Among the 15 incorrect samples, 8 cases miss important behaviors that the code actually has, 4 cases claim behaviors that the code does not have, and 3 cases describe behaviors that do not match actual code behavior.